-And as if getting married wasn’t potentially as thrilling as it gets, how about taking the group to the Sky Jump, Big Shot or Insanity rides at the Stratospher?
+And as if getting married wasn’t potentially as thrilling as it gets, how about taking the group to the Sky Jump, Big Shot or Insanity rides at the The STRAT Hotel, Casino & Skypod?
 Each thrill ride is designed to increase your heart rate like nothing else and conquering them all is a true accomplishment.
-And for a truly unique dining experience, take the group to Rose.
-Rabbit.
-Lie. a modern supper club where traditional dishes take unique and surprising turns alongside live music and entertainment.

 Just the 2 of you:

-Enjoy the calm before the storm of your wedding day by spoiling yourselves with the 5-star luxury of Espa at Vdara.
+Enjoy the calm before the storm of your wedding day by spoiling yourselves with the 5-star luxury of The Spa at Vdara.
 Recently awarded a Forbes 5-Star rating, this 2-floor European spa takes you on a therapeutic journey that can last a whole day if you want.
 And who wouldn’t?

-If you're looking for traditional elegance, The Cosmopolitan is the perfect spot, with its residential-style living spaces and breathtaking skyline views; it's modern luxury with a traditional feel that perfectly complements the traditional-style wedding.
+If you're looking for traditional elegance, The Cosmopolitan of Las Vegas is the perfect spot, with its residential-style living spaces and breathtaking skyline views; it's modern luxury with a traditional feel that perfectly complements the traditional-style wedding.

 Things to see: